 The first challenge is how to extract useful user features without precise location information.
 Instead of precise location, NiFi uses the signal sequence from each user.
 However, a user may spend different time at different positions.
 Even for two legitimate users, one may stay in one room while the other moves between different rooms, resulting in different signal sequences.
-We model the signal sequence from each user as a signal transition path (STP), and extract key features based on an iterative change point detection algorithm.
+We model the signal sequence from each user as a signal transition path (STP), and extract key signal features based on an iterative change point detection algorithm.

 The second challenge is how to construct and maintain the feature database for user identification, and how to measure the similarity.
-There are limited initial data of legitimate users in order to reduce the deployment overhead.
+There is only limited initial data of legitimate users in order to reduce the deployment overhead.
 It is also difficult to obtain the training set that covers all possible paths.
 We design a path merging method to combine multiple paths from legitimate users to a signal transition graph (STG).
-Then we transfer user identification to the problem of matching a STP in the STG.
+Then we transfer user identification to the problem of matching an STP in the STG.
 If a user is legitimate, we can update the STG with the path merging method.
-To match an STP in the STG, we propose two different methods for measuring the similarity for vertices or edges.
-Then we propose a DFS-based path matching algorithm to find the maximum similarity score for the STP on the STG.
+To match an STP in the STG, we propose two different methods for measuring the similarity for vertexes or edges.
+Lastly, we propose a DFS-based path matching algorithm to find the maximum similarity score for the STP in the STG.

 The third challenge is to deal with device diversity.
 Different phones may have different transmission power, antenna layout and hardware configuration.
-Therefore, the received signal strength from different phones at the same position may even be different.
-This is also examined in our experiment in Section 6.3.
-We further compare different devices and find that the shift between the signals for two different phones at different environments is relatively stable.
+Therefore, the received signal sequences from different phones at the same position may even be different.
+This is also examined in our experiment in Section VI-C. We further compare different devices and find that the shift between the signals of two different phones in different environments is relatively stable.
 Based on this finding, we propose a shift-cancelation approach to mitigate the impact of device diversity.

-1.4 Key Contributions
+D. Key Contributions

-The main contribution of this paper is as follows:
+The main contributions of this paper are as follows:

 - We first propose to use signal information collected at AP for user identification.
 We propose NiFi, an approach that enables automatic AP user identification. - We present detailed practical analysis for signal from different devices at AP.
-In NiFi, we transfer the user identification problem to a path matching problem in signal space.
-We further propose effective similarity measure methods for signal sequences and path matching algorithm for user identification. - We implement NiFi as on COTS routers and evaluate its performance for different mobile devices in different environments.
+In NiFi, we transfer user identification to a path matching problem in signal space.
+We further propose effective similarity measurement methods for signal sequences and path matching algorithm for user identification. - We implement NiFi on COTS routers and evaluate its performance for different mobile devices in different environments.

 The remainder of this paper is structured as follows.
-Section 2 introduces some related works in recent years.
-Section 3 presents an overview of NiFi's architecture.
-Section 4 elaborates on data collection and noise removal.
-Then, Section 5 and Section 6 describes NiFi's identification process in detail.
-Section 7 presents our implementation of NiFi on COTS routers and a comprehensive experimental evaluation.
-Finally, Section 8 concludes the paper.
+Section II introduces related works in recent years.
+Section III presents an overview of NiFi's architecture.
+Section IV elaborates on data collection and noise removal.
+Then, Section V and Section VI describe NiFi's identification process in detail.
+Section VII presents our implementation of NiFi on COTS AP and a comprehensive experimental evaluation.
+Section VIII discusses NiFi's performance.
+Finally, Section IX concludes the paper.

-2. RELATED WORK
+II.
+RELATED WORK

-2.1 Indoor Localization
+A. Indoor Localization